 Abstract

-We present the results of a high resolution study carried out on a shallow water sediment core, recovered in the central Tyrrhenian Sea to reconstruct the runoff story of the catchment basin of Volturno and Garigliano rivers (Gulf of Gaeta, Italy), over past ~400years.
-We compared the abundance distribution pattern of Reworked Coccoliths to the surface runoff model simulation for the Volturno and Garigliano river hydrographic basins, the Global Historical Climatology Network index, the Palmer drought severity index, the Tevere river discharge anomaly, the summer average rainfall of the Southern Italy and the North Atlantic Oscillation reconstructed signal.
+We present the results of a high resolution study carried out on a shallow water sediment core, recovered in the central Tyrrhenian Sea to reconstruct the runoff story of the catchment basin of Volturno and Garigliano rivers (Gulf of Gaeta, Italy), over the past ~400years.
+We compared the abundance distribution pattern of Reworked Coccoliths to the surface runoff model simulation for the Volturno and Garigliano rivers hydrographic basins, the Global Historical Climatology Network index, the Palmer drought severity index, the Tevere river discharge anomaly, the summer average rainfall of the Southern Italy and the North Atlantic Oscillation reconstructed signal.
 This comparison suggested that the biotic signal of the Reworked Coccoliths may be used to detect climatic events from local to “global” scale.
 The calcareous nannofossil assemblages as well as their diversity index are modulated by oscillation in solar activity, where minima in solar activity correspond to minima calcareous nannofossil diversity and viceversa.
 In particular, the antiphase correlation between the abundance of Reworked Coccoliths and the North Atlantic Oscillation index, which modulates the winter precipitation, suggests that this biotic index could be used as a reliable proxy to reconstruct the variations in the hydrographic basin runoff of the Volturno and Garigliano rivers.
 In addition, power spectral and wavelet analysis carried out on both signals documented the occurrence of climatic cycles of the duration of about 95yr.
-From 1900 AD upwards, a turnover in the periodicity from 95yr climatic cycles to 22-26 yr cycles occurred in the Reworked Coccoliths signal, suggest a strong control of solar forcing (Hale cycle) over the last century.
+From 1900 AD upwards, a turnover in the periodicity from 95yr climatic cycles to 22-26 yr cycles occurred in the Reworked Coccoliths signal, suggesting a strong control of solar forcing (Hale cycle) over the last century.

 1. Introduction

 The study of historical records, aimed towards a better understanding of the Earth’s climatic system and a more accurate prediction of its future evolution, is one of the most important priorities of the scientific community (e.g., Clark et al., 1999; Nakicenovic and Swart, 2000).
 Despite conflicting opinions regarding the reliability of paleoclimatic “proxies” and the consistency of results obtained from simulation models, applied for the reconstruction of past climate, the study of time series remains a valid analytical tool for the study of the Earth’s dynamic processes especially in conditions different than those of the present and has proven to be crucial in the determination of the reliability of medium and long term predictions models (i.e., Hansen et al., 1988; Hoffert and Covey, 1992; Karl and Trenberth, 1999; Nakicenovic and Swart, 2000; Webb et al., 1998).
-Within this framework the marine environment offers the unique opportunity to monitor the past climate changes (i.e., Bradley et al., 2003; Jones et al., 2009, 2001).
+Within this framework the marine environment offers the unique opportunity to monitor the past climate changes (e.g., Bradley et al., 2003; Jones et al., 2009, 2001).
 One of the main issue for the scientific community deals with the reconstruction of past significant hydrological events in the marine areas that ultimately control the chemistry of the seawater, the nutrient supply, the food availability and the overall marine ecosystem.